fmidev/metolib/doc/wfsconnection.md

 Connection API wraps cache and parser implementation.
 Connection API class may be used if cache functionality is desired for requested and parsed data.
 If cache is not required, then parser class may be used directly instead.
 Notice, at the moment cache does not support spatial (BBOX) requests.
 When spatial data is requested through Connection API, it always uses request parser directly instead of checking cache.

-*fi.fmi.metoclient.metolib.WfsConnection* depends on
+*Metolib.WfsConnection* depends on

 * Other MetOLib classes
-    * *fi.fmi.metoclient.metolib.Utils*
+    * *Metolib.Utils*
-    * *fi.fmi.metoclient.metolib.WfsRequest*
+    * *Metolib.WfsRequest*
-    * *fi.fmi.metoclient.metolib.SplitterCache*
+    * *Metolib.SplitterCache*
 * Thirdparty libraries
     * *jQuery* (<https://github.com/jquery/jquery>)
     * *lodash* (<https://github.com/lodash/lodash>)